jimpick/wallaby-fevm-msg-signer/README.md

 Eventually, it will be possible to upload EVM binaries to Filecoin using standard Ethereum JSON-RPC clients.
-Until that time, here is a custom tool that speaks to the hosted GLIF endpoing using Lotus JSON-RPC calls.
+Until that time, here is a custom tool that speaks to the hosted GLIF endpoint using Lotus JSON-RPC calls.

 # Install

 First, make sure you have a recent install of [Node.js](https://nodejs.org/en/) on your system.

+Then install it globally from NPM:

 `npm install -g @jimpick/wallaby-fevm-msg-signer`